 Obsolescence within the IAG Tech estate could result in service outages and/or operational disruption or delays in implementation of the Group's transformation.

 Technology disruptors may use tools to position themselves between our brands and our customers.

-- · IAG is dependent on IT systems for most key business processes.
-Increasingly, the integration within IAG's supply chain means that the Group is also dependent on the performance of suppliers' IT infrastructure, e.g. airport baggage operators. - · Competitors and new entrants to the travel market may use digital tools and technology more effectively and disrupt the Group's business model.
+Competitors and new entrants to the travel market may use digital tools and technology more effectively and disrupt the Group's business model.